Neehan/Sudoku-Solver/README.md

 ##How to install
 [Download the latest](http://www.github.com/Neehan/Sudoku-Solver/releases) Sudoku-Solver and unzip it.
 Run `Sudoku-Solver` (for ubuntu) or `Sudoku-Solver.exe` (for windows).
 That's it.
+You can also try an online demo: http://goo.gl/ZiJEF8

 ##How to use